stuart-knock/docs/UserGuide/UserGuide.rst

 Unzip the package and it will create a folder TVB_Distribution.
 In this folder you should find a number of .bat scripts.

 To start |TVB| you should use `tvb_start.bat`.
+This will launch the TVB software as a console process and will also try to fire a browser window for you to start working with TVB web interface.

-You can at any time run `tvb_clean.bat` which will start |TVB| in a clean state, resetting your program database and deleting all folders created by |TVB|.
+You can at any time run `tvb_clean.bat` which will start tvb in a clean state, resetting your program database and deleting all folders created by |TVB|.

+To make sure that no processes will remain open after you use the application, you should close |TVB| by running `tvb_stop.bat`, or close the previous opened console.

 This version was tested on Windows XP (x32), Windows Server 2008 (x64) and Windows 7 (x64).